netbox-community/ansible_modules/CONTRIBUTING.md

     """
     Used to change non-clashing keys for each module into identical keys that are required to be passed to pynetbox
-    ex. rack_role back into role to pass to Netbox Returns data
+    ex. rack_role back into role to pass to NetBox Returns data
     :params data (dict): Data dictionary after _find_ids method ran
     """